 Use of Alumnus, Alumni, Alumna, or Alumnae

-Use alumnus when referring to a man who has attended a school.
-Use alumna when referring to a woman who has attended a school.
-Use alumni when referring to a group of men and women, or a group of only men.
-Use alumnae when referring to a group of women.
+You may use alumna when referring to a woman who has attended a school; alumnus when referring to a man who has attended a school; or alum or graduate as a singular, gender-neutral option.
+Use alumni or graduates when referring to a group of multiple genders.
+Use alumnae when referring to a group of women only.

 All alumni of UMBC, including faculty and staff, should be notated as such in all print and web instances.
 Only degrees earned at UMBC should be listed behind a person’s name.